-Through the end of December 2022, China Media Investment has completed a full exit from four projects, while continuing to hold three projects, namely Star China, Oriental DreamWorks and Weiying.
-Of these, Shanghai Canxing Culture Media Co., Ltd., the domestic operating entity of Star China, applied for listing on the ChiNext of the Shenzhen Stock Exchange, but the application was unsuccessful.
-Subsequently, Star China reorganised internally and formed a new entity, Star CM Holdings Limited, as a listing vehicle, in order to apply for listing on the Hong Kong Stock Exchange.
-The firm submitted a prospectus in November 2021, and was at last successfully listed on the Hong Kong Stock Exchange on 29 December 2022.
+Through the end of December 2024, China Media Investment has completed a full exit from four projects, while continuing to hold three projects, namely Star China, Oriental DreamWorks and Weiying.
+Of these, the listing vehicle of Star China, namely Star CM Holdings Limited, was listed on the Hong Kong Stock Exchange in December 2022.
+The primary asset of Weiying, specifically the shares of Maoyan Entertainment, have been entirely sold.
+And its remaining businesses, other than Maoyan Entertainment, are actively exploring exit strategies of their own.

 NBA China, L.P. ("NBA China") is a limited liability partnership incorporated in the Cayman Islands in 2007.
 NBA China conducts all of the NBA's businesses in the Greater China Region, including television broadcasting rights, advertising, sponsorships, events, digital media, and merchandising, among other new businesses.
 The original investment by the Fund in 2008 was US\$23 million, representing a 1% partnership interest in NBA China.
 The Fund subsequently received returns of capital from NBA China for a cumulative amount of US\$23 million in 2017, representing a full recovery of the capital invested in NBA China by the Fund.
-As of 31 December 2022, the Fund held a 1% partnership interest in NBA China.
-The Fund received a cash distribution from NBA China of US\$1.39 million and US\$2.05 million in 2022 and in the first quarter of 2023, respectively.
+As of 31 December 2024, the Fund held a 1% partnership interest in NBA China.
+The Fund received a cash distribution from NBA China of US\$2.57 million and US\$3.01 million in the first quarter of both 2024 and 2025, respectively.

-As of the end of 2022, the carrying value of the Fund's interest in NBA China was US\$23.62 million, representing an increase of 90.33% over US\$12.41 million at the end of last year.
-The Fund's unrealised loss attributable to its investment in NBA China for 2022 was US\$11.21 million, up 18.88% year-over-year.
+As of the end of 2024, the carrying value of the Fund's interest in NBA China was US\$40.52 million, representing an increase of 45.23% over US\$27.90 million at the end of last year.
+The Fund's unrealised gain attributable to its investment in NBA China for 2024 was US\$12.62 million, up 194.86% year-over-year.